softalker/archetypes/README.md

 - **archetypeArtifactId**
 - **archetypeVersion**

 The command has a query mode that cannot be used with this repository.
-You can (almost) avoid entering that mode by providing the three coordinates alongside an aditional property with name **archetypeCatalog** loaded a fixed value: ***local***
+You can (almost) avoid entering that mode by providing the three coordinates alongside an aditional property: **archetypeCatalog** with a fixed value: ***local***

-This four values (and no other) can be predefined by means of the the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file)) file
+This four values (and no other) can be predefined on the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file)) file

-The following file content (or command line arguments) will allow to create a new project based on [an specific](https://github.com/softalks/archetypes/tree/main/void) Softalks Maven archetype:
+The following file content (or command line arguments) will allow creating a project based on [an specific](https://github.com/softalks/archetypes/tree/main/void) Softalks Maven archetype:
 ```
 -DarchetypeGroupId=com -DarchetypeArtifactId=softalks.archetypes.void -DarchetypeVersion=1.0 -DarchetypeCatalog=local
 ```